catamphetamine/anychan/docs/themes/variables.md

 * `--Post-color--secondary: gray` — A color for "secondary" content of a post.
 "Secondary" content is everything besides the comment text (comment date, buttons color, icons color).
 * `--Post-color--secondaryThread: gray` — While `--Post-color--secondary` is used on board pages (example: `/a/`) `--Post-color--secondaryThread` is used on thread pages (example: `/a/123456`).
 The rationale is that when scrolling a thread "secondary" content has less informational value than when scrolling a list of threads.

-* `--Post-borderColor: gray` — Bottom border color of posts on a thread page.
+## CommentSeparator

+* `--CommentSeparator-color: gray` — Comments separator line color.

 ### PostBannedIcon